geoschem/integrated_methane_inversion/docs/source/advanced/kalman-filter-mode.rst

 -----------
 The ``FirstPeriod`` config variable allows a user to select which chunked interval they would like the Kalman Filter to start on.
-This is most useful if you have a number of periods succeed eg. 5 out of 8 inversion periods succeed, and you would like to start the Kalman Filter on the 6th period.
-The ``FirstPeriod`` variable is set to 1 by default, which means the Kalman Filter will start on the first inversion period.
+This is most useful if you have a number of periods succeed eg. 5 out of 8 inversion intervals succeed, and you would like to start the Kalman Filter on the 6th period.
+The ``FirstPeriod`` variable is set to 1 by default, which means the Kalman Filter will start on the first inversion time interval.
 If you would like to start the Kalman Filter on the 6th period, you would set ``FirstPeriod`` to 6.
 The ``FirstPeriod`` variable is a convenience variable, and is not required to run the Kalman Filter mode.
-If you do not specify a ``FirstPeriod``, the Kalman Filter will start on the first inversion period by default.
+If you do not specify a ``FirstPeriod``, the Kalman Filter will start on the first inversion time interval by default.

 Running the Kalman Filter mode
 ------------------------------